Nastasian/entropy/README.md

 **Output:** text files "corpus_filt.txt", "test_filt.txt" (processed input files), "vocabulary.txt" (a dictionary with tokens), "10.txt", "15.txt", "20.txt", "25.txt" (dictionaries of n-grams), "information.txt" (a file with coverage and entropy computation results). re

-*How to work with the program:*
+*How to work with the program: (macOS)*
 1) Put the binary file "Toolkit", text file renamed "corpus.txt" and test sample file renamed "test.txt" (optional) in the same folder.
 2) At the command line, go to the folder where the binary file is located.
+3) Specify that the file is executive (chmod 755 Toolkit_macOS)
-Start the program (./Toolkit).
+4) Start the program (./Toolkit_macOS).
-3) Choose the alphabet (0 - for Cyrillic, 1 - for Latin).
+5) Choose the alphabet (0 - for Cyrillic, 1 - for Latin).
-4) After the end of the program, all output files will be located in this folder.
+6) After the end of the program, all output files will be located in this folder.